Qumulo/docs/_includes/content-reuse/hardware-guides/nics-transceivers-cables.md

+{% include important.html content="In April 2020, NVIDIA acquired Mellanox Technologies and began to use the name &ldquo;NVIDIA ConnectX&rdquo; for their NICs." %}

 ## Step 1: Identify the NICs in Your Nodes
 Most Qumulo-certified nodes are compatible with multiple NIC models.
 The NIC model determines transceiver compatibility.